Posts Tagged ‘new york times’

 Sunday, April 19th, 2015

 The dance company founded by Paul Taylor in 1954 returned for their annual season (March 10-29) to the former New York State Theater, but it returned under a different name: Paul Taylor’s American Modern Dance Company.
 This is significant.
 New to the company’s title are the words American and Modern.
 Taylor, now 84 years old and considered the surviving grand master of American modern dance, appears to be concerned about the health of his chosen genre.
-With his company’s new title comes a new mission: to present works by other choreographers, both young and old, who are perceived to be part of the American modern dance family tree.
+With his company’s new title comes a new mission: to present works by other choreographers, whether living or departed, who are part of the American modern dance family tree.

 Women as Forces of Nature in Balanchine’s Kammermusik No. 2